Keli A. Perrin

 office: 300D Dineen Hall

 College of Law alumna Keli A. Perrin joined ISPL in 2006.
-In her role as Assistant Director, she oversees programming—including three graduate certificate programs, two speaker series, and ISPL’s Security in the Middle East program—as well as online course development, program assessment, and multiple research projects.
+In her role as Managing Director, she oversees programming—including three graduate certificate programs, two speaker series, and ISPL’s Security in the Middle East program—as well as online course development, program assessment, and multiple research projects.
 Her research focuses on topics related to homeland security, critical infrastructure, emergency management, and privacy law.
 She is part of a NSF-supported multidisciplinary research team studying the privacy impacts of distributed energy markets.

 Perrin’s current course offerings include a first-year law course, National Security Lawyering, and a team-taught interdisciplinary course, Smart Grid: Security, Privacy and Economics.
 She is a regular co-instructor in the cross-college graduate course, Crisis and Disaster Management.